Time to clean this up a bit and also get the word out about a new way to participate.

-Hey New Yorkers!
-Got a good site to share, hope you'll all jump on board: Call Cuomo [link]
+Also, another good site to share, hope you'll all jump on board: Call Cuomo www.callcuomo.com/

 Yep, that simple.
 April is a month these 23 organizations think is crucial for flooding Cuomo's phone lines and imploring him to put science and our health ahead of the profits of the oil and gas industries.
 If you live in New York, nearby, or simply visit New York for pleasure or business, I hope you would pick up the phone and let Cuomo know what you think.
 You have my gratitude if you do.

 Below is the rest of the information from the previous Journal.
-I know some of the links have died for whatever reason, but there's still good information.
+I tried to weed out the dead links, but there's still good information.
 Keep fighting, and thanks for reading.

 Don't know why I didn't think of this sooner, but I guess not being a social butterfly could be a part of it.